Compare other products

 Some of the treatments both Medicare and private insurance cover include egg collection, transferring embryo to uterus, and the preparation of frozen embryos.
 They do not cover ovulation induction and freezing, and storing of embryos or sperm.
 You can read more about it here.

-There are a number of ways you can fund IVF treatments.
+There are a few personal loan options to fund your IVF treatments.
 These include:

 - Secured personal loan.
 A secured loan requires an asset to be put up as loan security.
 You can generally use the funds however you wish, but you may only be able to borrow up to the value of the asset.
 You can use a vehicle or home equity to secure the loan.
 Some lenders also accept jewellery or art as security.
 The asset must have a value greater or equal to that of the loan.
 Secured loans generally come with lower interest rates and higher borrowing limits.
 But if you default on the loan, your asset can be repossessed.
 You can borrow from $1,000 up to $100,000 with a secured loan.